Revised: February 19, 2015

 b.
 Affiliations are needed for each author.

 Disclosures: WMJ expects authors to disclose any commercial associations that might pose a conflict of interest in connection with the submitted article.
 All funding sources supporting the work must be acknowledged, as must all institutional or corporate affiliations of all authors.
 Author disclosure declarations must be filled out and signed by each author and must accompany the initial submission.
-(See the Author Disclosure Form.)
+(Access the Disclosure form here.
+Note: you will need to use Firefox or IE.)

 Authorship: WMJ follows the ICMJE guidelines for biomedical publications.
 See icmje.org.
 “Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2, and 3.”